Azure/azure-sdk-for-python/sdk/media/azure-media-lva-edge/README.md

 you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

+If you encounter any issues, please open an issue on our [Github][github-page-issues].

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label,